 No. 1 Tar Heels hold down UNCW in opening win

-CHAPEL HILL, N.C.
-(AP) Players for No. 1 North Carolina provided reminders that this was just the beginning Monday night.
+CHAPEL HILL, N.C. — Players for No. 1 North Carolina provided reminders that this was just the beginning Monday night.

 Caleb Love and RJ Davis scored 17 points apiece and the Tar Heels started a season of grand expectations by pulling away from UNC Wilmington with a 69-56 victory Monday night.

-''I think we all came out a little rusty,'' senior forward Armando Bacot said. ''It's not easy winning game.
-I'm glad it's the first game and not later on in the season.''
+“I think we all came out a little rusty,” senior forward Armando Bacot said.
+“It’s not easy winning games.
+I’m glad it’s the first game and not later on in the season.”

 Bacot added 16 points and nine rebounds for the Tar Heels, who were perhaps most impressive at the defensive end.
 UNCW shot just 29.8 % from the field.